FedS2R: One-Shot Federated Domain Generalization for Synthetic-to-Real Semantic Segmentation in Autonomous Driving: Method

 \section{Method}

 In this section, we present our framework, $\framework$, which comprises two main components: (1) inconsistency-driven data augmentation to identify and synthesize unstable classes, and (2) multi-client knowledge distillation with feature-level alignment and class-mask-level loss to train a robust global model.
-Prior studies \cite{fedavg,feddrive,ga,ccst} generally adopt lightweight architectures, resulting in constrained representational capacity and suboptimal performance for the semantic segmentation task.
+Prior studies \cite{fedavg,feddrive,ga,ccst} generally employ lightweight architectures, which result in constrained representational capacity and suboptimal performance for the semantic segmentation task.
 Thus, we adopt the high-capacity Mask2Former for both clients and the server to capture complex scene semantics more accurately.
-Moreover, $\framework$ follows a one-shot federated setting, where each client uploads its model weights only once, making the framework more practical for real-world deployment in privacy-sensitive applications.
+Moreover, $\framework$ operates in a one-shot federated setting, where each client uploads its model weights only once, making it more practical for real-world deployment in privacy-sensitive applications.